antvis/G2/docs/introduction.md

 shareSize = false; // Default to false.
 ```

-**Unit visualizations** is a family of visualization that each visual element represent a data item, such as scatterplot, parallel coordinates.
-They are easier to be interpreted and be tracked during animated transitions and interaction compared to **aggregating visualization**, such as barchart.
+**Unit visualizations** is a family of visualization in which each visual element represent a data item, such as a scatterplot, or parallel coordinates.
+They are easier to be interpreted and be tracked during animated transitions and interactions compared to **aggregating visualization**, such as bar chart.

 ```js
 (() => {